Ishmael Toroama: Political career

 Toroama repeatedly ran unsuccessfully for office following the signing of the Bougainville Peace Agreement and the establishment of the Autonomous Bougainville Government.
 In the 2010 Bougainvillean general election he ran unsuccessfully for the seat of South Nasioi, and in the 2012 Papua New Guinean general election he failed to win the seat of Central Bougainville.
 In the 2015 Bougainvillean general election he ran for President, coming second to John Momis.

 In December 2019 he announced his intention to stand for president in the 2020 Bougainvillean general election.
 He subsequently launched the Bougainville People’s Alliance Party to contest the Bougainville House of Representatives.
 He performed well in the election, leading the count at the 21st elimination, and ultimately winning the presidency.
 He was formally sworn in as president on 25 September 2020.
 He appointed his Cabinet on 2 October 2020.
+He was reelected president in the 2025 Bougainvillean general election.

 Personal life

 Ishmael Toroama is married to Betty Toroama, with whom he has 3 children: Doreen, Esau, and Victor.